How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 3-5 Goal Selection Framework

-Decision matrix ranking potential goals by impact, achievability, resource requirements, and strategic alignment to force selection of top 3-5 priorities.
+Create a decision matrix that ranks potential goals by impact, achievability, resource requirements, and strategic alignment to force selection of the top 3–5 priorities.

 Example scoring: